ropensci/visdat/cran-comments.md

 ## revdepcheck results

-We checked 4 reverse dependencies, comparing R CMD check results across CRAN and dev versions of this package.
+We checked 3 reverse dependencies, comparing R CMD check results across CRAN and dev versions of this package.

  * We saw 0 new problems
- * We failed to check 1 packages
+ * We failed to check 0 packages

-Issues with CRAN packages are summarised below.

-### Failed to check

-* bsem (R CMD check timed out)